 Web 2.0: The term “Web 2.0” was coined by web pioneers Dale Dougherty and O’Reilly VP in 2004.
 Web 2.0 tapped into the potential of the internet and consumers.
 For consumers, Web 2.0 makes interaction possible, establishing a participatory model.
 In this phase, user-generated content such as video sharing, chatting, and social media interaction became possible.
 At this stage, the Web became “read and write.”

 Web 3.0: Web 3.0 is also known as the “Semantic Web,” drawing on a concept introduced by Tim Berners-Lee.
 The Semantic Web is best understood as a way to add great new features to the Web.
 Data on the Web is made more accessible, by creating interlinks between global databases.
-And machines play a vital role in bringing in desirable additional features.
-For instance, web applications and other infrastructure is put to use to reduce human error and efforts.
+Machines play a vital role in bringing in desirable additional features.
+For instance, web applications and other infrastructure are put to use to reduce human error and effort.

 Web 3.0 and blockchains